chang2019RaceWithTime/MMIA/README.md

 python training_construct_lira_opti.py
 ```

-Builds a structured attack dataset from the logged intermediate variables using the LiRA framework.
-Each sample is labeled `Member` or `Non_Member` and enriched with modality-specific features including the **modality gap signal** (audio loss − visual loss).
+Builds a structured attack dataset from the logged intermediate variables, where each sample is labeled Member or Non_Member and enriched with modality-specific features including the modality gap signal (audio loss − visual loss).

 ---